 Talent placing the tube onto the tissue dissociator.

 After dissociation, add 10 milliliters of cold PBS into the tube and mix properly [1].
-Filter the single-cell suspension using a 70-micron cell strainer on top of a 50-milliliter conical tube.
+Filter the single-cell suspension using a 70-micron cell strainer on top of a 50-milliliter conical tube on ice.
 [2-TXT].

 Talent adding PBS into the tube.